-5.1 Members of the Local Government Pension Scheme aged 55 or over can apply for flexible retirement.
-This means that they get their pension while still working for the Council on reduced hours or at a lower grade - or both.

-- 5.2 Flexible Retirement can also be considered in cases where a reduction in hours would be beneficial to an employee with medical issues and medical retirement is not an option. - 5.3 If you are not a member of the Local Government Pension Scheme but you would like to reduce your hours, you can make an application to do so by using the Flexible Work Options Policy. - 5.4 If you decide to ask for flexible retirement, you have to take it for at least 4 months before you retire.
+- 5.1 Members of the Local Government Pension Scheme aged 55 or over can apply for flexible retirement.
+This means they get their pension while still working for the Council on 'reduced hours' or at a 'lower grade' or both. - 5.2 Flexible retirement can be considered in cases where a reduction in hours would be beneficial to an employee with medical issues and medical retirement isn't an option. - 5.3 If you're not a member of the Local Government Pension Scheme but would like to reduce your hours, you can make an application to do so by using the Flexible Work Options Policy. - 5.4 If you decide to ask for flexible retirement, you have to take it for at least four months before you retire.
 Reducing your hours, reducing your grade and getting your pension early are all permanent changes to your contract of employment and they cannot be reversed. - 5.5 Once you start flexible retirement, you cannot increase your hours or move to a post at a higher grade at any point in the future.
 However, you can ask to reduce your hours again.
-If you want do that, you should discuss this with your manager and they will make a decision based on the on the needs of the service. - 5.6 Your flexible retirement will have to result in reduction in the cost of your annual basic salary of at least 20%.
+If you want do that, discuss this with your manager and they will make a decision based on the needs of the service. - 5.6 Your flexible retirement will have to result in reduction in the cost of your annual basic salary of at least 20%.
 You might have to reduce your hours or your grade by more than you thought to achieve this.

-6 Flexible Retirement: Employee Responsibilities
+6 Flexible retirement: employee responsibilities

-- 6.1 If you want to request flexible retirement, use the form that's available on the Orb; - 6.2 You should contact Lothian Pension fund to find out what your estimated benefits will be before you make any decision on Flexible Retirement, as your pension may be reduced if you take it before your normal retirement age.
-You can get information about this on their website. - 6.3 Make sure you meet the criteria for flexible retirement i.e. you are a member of Lothian Pension Fund with at least 2 years' membership; you are 55 or over; and you have your managers' approval; - 6.4 When you apply, make sure that you're asking for at least a 20% reduction in your working hours; - 6.5 If you're applying for a job at a lower grade, you'll have to make sure that the difference in salary is at least 20%. - 6.6 If your application for flexible retirement is successful, you will be automatically enrolled as a new member of Lothian Pension Fund on your new hours or in your new role.
-You can opt out of the pension fund if you wish; - 6.7 As taking flexible retirement is voluntary, your pension will not get a pension protection certificate if use a salary reduction to meet the criteria for flexible retirement; - 6.8 Be aware that consent for flexible retirement can be withdrawn if you become the subject to disciplinary action; dismissed for misconduct; or your employment ends before flexible retirement starts. - 6.9 If your application is not successful, there is no right of appeal.
+- 6.1 If you want to request flexible retirement, use the form that's available on the Orb. - 6.2 You should contact Lothian Pension fund to find out what your estimated benefits will be before you make any decision on flexible retirement, as your pension may be reduced if you take it before your normal retirement age.
+You can get information about this on their website. - 6.3 Make sure you meet the criteria for flexible retirement, for example you're a member of Lothian Pension Fund with at least 2 years' membership; you are aged 55 or over and you have your managers' approval. - 6.4 When you apply, make sure that you're asking for at least a 20% reduction in your working hours. - 6.5 If you apply for a job at a lower grade, you have to make sure that the difference in salary is at least 20%. - 6.6 If your application for flexible retirement is successful, you will be automatically enrolled as a new member of Lothian Pension Fund on your new hours or in your new role.
+You can opt out of the pension fund if you wish. - 6.7 Taking flexible retirement is voluntary, therefore your pension will not get a pension protection certificate if you chose to reduce your salary meet the criteria for flexible retirement, i.e. you choose a lower grade role to meet the requirements to allow flexible retirement; - 6.8 Be aware that consent for flexible retirement can be withdrawn if you become the subject to disciplinary action; dismissed for misconduct; or your employment ends before flexible retirement starts. - 6.9 If your application isn't successful, there's no right of appeal.

-7 Flexible Retirement: Manager Responsibilities
+7 Flexible retirement: manager responsibilities